jackokring/supercollider-demos/README.md

 This is the main toolkit adaptation loader.
 It sets many defaults, and makes GUI building easier.
 It is the only file which has to be directly loaded.
 The rest are loaded relative to it.
 There are some exceptions such as C++ UGens, but they are likely to be added as Quarks.
+The basic Appegiator works off the keys, and MIDI is used to set the base note (when available).